pantheon-systems/documentation/source/content/guides/composer-convert-from-empty.md

 <Alert title="Note" type="info">

-  The steps in this process migrate a site and it's content, but not the commit history.
+  The steps in this process migrate a site and its content, but not the commit history.
 The new site will not maintain the site's existing commit history.

 </Alert>